yezhiyi9670/movable-do-fingering/README.md

 1. Download the code and unzip it under the user's `Plugins` directory (check MuseScore preferences if you don't know where).
 2. Restart MuseScore, and you should be able to activate the plugin in the plugin manager.

-Note that the same qml file works in both MuseScore 3 and 4.

 ## Usage

 The process of adding texts is not automatic.
 You need to run this plugin from the Plugin menu.
 In MuseScore 4, it is located in the Composing/Arranging Tools submenu.
 A prompt dialog will pop up.